psilabs-dev/kksubs/README.md

     1. Style Fields

 ## Installation and Setup
-A Windows OS is required and Python 3.7+ is recommended.
+The program is intended to work on a Windows OS with Python versions 3.8-3.11.

 Open a Python virtual environment and install the Git repository.
 For example:
 ```console